 Online courses are available for traditional students beginning their sophomore year (after 30 or more credit hours have been earned).
-Students may enroll in one online course per semester provided they are enrolled in at least fifteen (15) total credit hours in that semester.
+Students may enroll in three (3) credit hours of online coursework during the Fall or Spring semesters provided they are enrolled in at least fifteen (15) total credit hours in that semester.
+During the Summer term, traditional students are restricted to six (6) credit hours of online coursework with no more than three (3) credit hours in any online session.
 Students wishing to take additional online courses must request approval from their advisor and the Provost during registration using the Additional Online Course/s Request form.
-This form, along with instructions for how to complete this process, is available on the Academics page of the OCU website at http://intranet.oak.edu/academics/index.php.
+Generally, students with a GPA of less than 3.0 are not approved to take additional online courses.
+The form, along with instructions for how to complete this process, is available on the Academics page of the OCU website at http://intranet.oak.edu/academics/index.php.